 Hoover is one of the leading providers of vacuum cleaners in Australia, with a history dating back more than 100 years.
-The brand has become synonymous with vacuum cleaning over the decades and now boasts a huge range of more than 40 different models.
+The brand has become synonymous with vacuum cleaning over the decades and now boasts a huge range of models.

 With more vacuum cleaners available to buy in Australia than any other manufacturer, how can you possibly tell which might be the best fit for your home?
 You can start by comparing its most sought after models in this review from Canstar Blue.

 Hoover vacuums can be divided into the following categories: